News from Rheinbach Campus

 Marco Winzker, Vice President for Studies, Teaching and Continuing Education, informed students in an e-mail on 21 July about further regulations regarding examinations.
 Individual passages of the e-mail can be found in the news Regulations for examinations due to the flooding (updated: 21 July)

 Information on final theses

 Students who are currently working on their theses are also affected by the storm.
 There are regulations for them as well.
 In his letter to students dated 21 July, Marco Winzker informs them: "Please note that due to the Corona pandemic, in several departments the deadline for all final theses has already been extended by one month.
 If this is not sufficient due to the heavy rainfall disaster, you can additionally interrupt your thesis by up to four weeks or one month.
 More details are regulated by the departments." (updated: 21 July)

 Information for staff

 Until further notice, it will not be possible to work on the Rheinbach campus.
 The university management asks that you only visit the campus in urgent, exceptional cases and after consultation with the head of the department or division.
 Anyone entering the buildings does so at their own risk.
-This regulation is initially valid until 31 July 2021.

 Staff at the Rheinbach site will work on a mobile basis if possible.
 In addition, it is currently being examined whether alternative workplaces can be made available at the Sankt Augustin location.
 Further information from the Human Resources and Legal Affairs Department on the work situation in Rheinbach and the possibility of time off work for those affected by the flood disaster is available to logged-in users on the intranet. (updated: 20 July, 17.30)